brajeshrajkayastha/FuzzyLogicAndANNBasedAgentReasoning/README.md

 # LICENSE

-This project is not licensed - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under UNLICENSE- see the [LICENSE.md](LICENSE.md) file for details